blue-pho3nix/dwm-love/ghost-in-the-shell/README.md

-# Install Maleficent on Kali
+# Install Ghost in the Shell on Kali

 ## 1. Get and run the script